PolyProg/PolyProg.github.io/_events/santa.md

 You will use a computer running our custom environment, with the follosing software:
 - Editors: Emacs, Geany, Vim
-- IDEs: Eclipse
+- IDEs: NetBeans, Code::Blocks, Eclipse (for Java, C++ and Python)
-- Debuggers: gdb, ddd (and Eclipse)
+- Debuggers: gdb (and Eclipse)
-- Languages: C and C++, Java 8, Python 2 and 3
+- Languages: C++, Java 8, Python 2 and 3

 Reference documentation for all supported languages will be available during the contest, at [doc.hc2.ch](http://doc.hc2.ch).